-The appeal petition must be received in Office of Student Affairs, or designated location, no later than five (5) consecutive class days following receipt of the original decision or it is deemed invalid and the appeal will not be considered.
+The appeal petition must be received in Office of Student Conduct and Dispute Resolution, or designated location, no later than five (5) consecutive class days following receipt of the original decision or it is deemed invalid and the appeal will not be considered.

 With the exception that the petition must cite appropriate grounds for appeal enumerated above in order to be valid, there is no prescribed form for a petition for appellate review.
-The appellant has the responsibility to make the petition sufficiently lucid and detailed so as to allow the Appellate Officer to understand the nature of the petition.
-If the Appellate Officer determines that a petition is improperly drafted or that it is insufficiently detailed, it shall so inform the petitioner and he/she shall have the right to submit an amended appeal within three (3) consecutive school days following said notification.
+The appellant has the responsibility to make the petition sufficiently lucid and detailed so as to allow the Appeal Officer to understand the nature of the petition.
+If the Appeal Officer determines that a petition is improperly drafted or that it is insufficiently detailed, the Appeal Officer shall inform the petitioner and he/she shall have the right to submit an amended appeal within three (3) consecutive school days following said notification.
 If the appeal is not resubmitted in the specified time given, the appeal will not be considered.

-The appellate entity shall grant a hearing upon receipt of a petition of appeal whenever the said entity shall determine that the petition raises substantive issues relative to the grounds for appeal enumerated above.
+The Appeal Officer shall grant a hearing upon receipt of a petition of appeal whenever the said entity shall determine that the petition raises substantive issues relative to the grounds for appeal enumerated above.

 The appeal hearing is to be strictly limited to a review of the record of the original hearing.
 New evidence (i.e. evidence which was not presented at the original hearing) may be considered only if it is relevant and only if it was unobtainable at the time of the original hearing.

 The decision of the Appeal Officer may include the following: 1) Affirm and uphold the decision of lower student